Getting your Café started.

 This is the tough one for a lot of people.
 If you work at a college or museum, for example, you may be tempted to just book a room there; resist it if you can.
 Going off-campus makes everyone—speaker, organizer, audience—equal.
 Pubs, coffee-houses, even bookstores are all more cozy than the average campus.
 How big a space do you need?
 Most Cafés will start with 25-50 people, and some will grow, so it’s good to have a back-up plan to expand the space if necessary.

 Some owners will say that if they don’t bill some arbitrary amount at your Café, you’ll have to make up the difference.
 This is NO GOOD!
 If they don’t understand what is going on, try to explain; if they won’t listen, keep looking.
-In some places, if you are a non-profit, the owner can claim what would have been the room charge as a tax deduction.
+In some places, if you are an employee of a non-profit, the owner can claim what would have been the room charge as a tax deduction.
 Also point out that the goodwill generated is worth far more than he would earn at the Café.
 Remember to thank the management (round of applause!) at every meeting, and make sure that the waiters get tips or small presents.
 For this you can pass the hat.
+After pointing out how filthy money is, we pass a biohazard bucket.

 Work out logistics with the manager.